dmorse/pscfpp/README.md

 periodic structures require both GSL and FFTW libraries.

-The GPU-accelerated programs can only run on a computer with an appropriate nVidia graphics card.
-To compile these programs, the system must also have an nVidia cuda development environment that provides the CUFFT fast Fourier transform library.
+The GPU-accelerated programs can only run on a computer with an appropriate NVIDIA graphics card.
+To compile these programs, the system must also have an NVIDIA CUDA development environment that provides the CUFFT fast Fourier transform library.

 ## Compiling